 Want to go on a real ghost hunt?

-Our Paranormal Investigation Tour offers an immersive, hands-on ghost hunting experience.
+You’ll use all of the above tools on our Paranormal Investigation Tour, which offers an immersive, hands-on ghost hunting experience.

 Guided by a paranormal expert, you will learn how to use authentic ghost hunting tools while exploring the most mysterious and ghostly places in San Francisco.